WordPress Speed Tutorials & Reviews

 FlyingPress (on Nginx/Apache servers) and LiteSpeed Cache (on LiteSpeed servers) are the current leaders which optimize core web vitals better than their alternatives with more features.

-If you run out of resources, you’ll want the option to scale CPU + RAM without having to “jump to the next plan” which can get expensive.
-ChemiCloud’s Turbo+ Boost add-on, Scala Hosting’s VPS, and control panels like xCloud/RunCloud can all scale CPU + RAM.
+If you max out resources, you have the option to scale CPU + RAM without having to “jump to the next plan” like most competitors.
+ChemiCloud’s Turbo+ Boost add-on, Vultr High Frequency, and Scala’s VPS plans all scale without having to jump to higher plans.

 LiteSpeed: LiteSpeed Cache + QUIC.cloud Standard Plan.
 Nginx/Apache = FlyingPress + Cloudflare APO (or a proper integration of Cloudflare Enterprise).